PATRICKAUGUSTUSJONAS/ctengg-api/README.md

 /complete_attendance/<subject_id>?api_key={auth_key}

 ## Disclaimer
 Project is managed poorly.
-Caching is very premature and database and memcached are warmed every 20 minutes using a cron job.
+Caching is very premature and database and memcached are warmed every Sunday using a cron job.